henvic/wedeploycli/update/internal/installer/README.md

 Create and serve placeholder packages for macOS and Windows (as described above) so that users can install them on their operating systems without getting security warnings (or even end up completely blocked from installing the software).

 The package can try to execute the binary itself, as part of an install script.
-For this, set the WEDEPLOY_INSTALLER_SKIP_REEXEC environment variable to skip running "we" afterward.
+For this, set the WEDEPLOY_INSTALLER_SKIP_REEXEC environment variable to skip running "liferay" afterward.

 Timestamping the signature with a remote server is recommended.